gabrielfrasantos/embedded-devcontainer/README.md

 ## State

-This repository is under active development; see [pulse](https://github.com/philips-software/amp-devcontainer/pulse) for more details;
+This repository is under active development; see [pulse](https://github.com/gabrielfrasantos/embedded-devcontainer/pulse) for more details;

 ## Description

-The amp-devcontainer built from this repository contains compilers and tools to facilitate modern (embedded) C++ development.
+The embedded-devcontainer built from this repository contains compilers and tools to facilitate modern (embedded) C++ development.
-The amp-devcontainer includes support for host- and cross-compilation using gcc, arm-gcc and clang compilers.
+The embedded-devcontainer includes support for host- and cross-compilation using gcc, arm-gcc and clang compilers.
 Next to the compilers there is support for code-coverage measurement, mutation testing (using [mull](https://github.com/mull-project/mull)), fuzzing (using [libfuzzer](https://www.llvm.org/docs/LibFuzzer.html)) and static analysis (clang-format, clang-tidy, clangd, include-what-you-use).
 The default build system is set up to use CMake, Ninja and CCache.